Request A Quote

 What is a rubber gasket used for?

-A rubber gasket is used to create a leak-proof seal between two mating surfaces, preventing fluid or gas leakage in pipelines, flanges, valves, pumps, and machinery.
-It is widely used as an industrial rubber gasket in oil & gas, chemical, power, and water treatment applications.
+A rubber gasket is used to create a leak-proof seal between two mating surfaces in pipelines, flanges, valves, pumps, and industrial equipment.
+It prevents leakage of liquids, gases, steam, and chemicals under pressure and mechanical load.

-Which rubber gasket is best for high temperature?
+Which rubber gasket material is best for oil and fuel resistance?

 Are rubber gaskets suitable for chemical applications?